 By Jessica Maples

-At a recent church service, I heard an excellent sermon called, “Radical Gratitude.”
+Years ago at a church service, I heard an excellent sermon called, “Radical Gratitude.”
 I was reminded that God desires, and even deserves, great thanksgiving from us, because of who He is – the one true God - divine, holy, and just – and because He radically absolved our sin through His sacrificial service on the Cross.

 Bible Verses for Further Reflection: